-- (1) On application for the provision of municipal services the customer deposit prescribed by Council shall be paid. - (2) No interest will be paid on any deposit held by Council. - (3) For the purposes of registering and allocating the applicable subsidy to qualified indigent customers, accounts will be opened for these customers without requiring any deposit.
+- (3) No interest will be paid on any deposit held by Council. - (4) For the purposes of registering and allocating the applicable subsidy to qualified indigent customers, accounts will be opened for these customers without requiring any deposit.
 This is made possible through the fact that the value of services levied against these accounts is fully offset on a monthly basis against the applicable indigent subsidy.
-This arrangement will immediately terminate if the status of the indigent customer changes. - (4) The Chief Financial Officer may, in respect of business premises, accept an irrevocable bank guarantee in lieu of a deposit on application for the provision of municipal services by a business. - (5) Existing customers moving to a new address are required to pay the prescribed customer deposit on application for the provision of municipal services at the new address. - (6) The following customers will be exempted from paying any deposit:

-- 6.1 Customers staying in informal settlements - 6.2 Customers who did not pay deposit previously in terms of disestablished municipality policies. - 6.3 Approved indigent customers - 6.4 Government Departments - 6.5 Council's Departments - (7) The minimum deposit payable is determined annually by Council and is contained in the tariff book produced annually. - (8) The customer deposit paid on application for the provision of municipal services must be reviewed annually and may be increased or decreased upon written notice to customers.
-The calculations of the deposit amount are contained in the service charges procedure manual which is reviewed by Finance Directorate annually. - (9) The developers will be compelled to pay the business deposit until the development is completed and occupational certificates issued.
+This arrangement will immediately terminate if the status of the indigent customer changes.
+Indigent consumers may at any time be converted to prepayment metering at the cost of the municipality. - (5) The Chief Financial Officer may, in respect of business premises, accept an irrevocable bank guarantee in lieu of a deposit for the provision of municipal services by a business. - (6) Existing customers moving to a new address are required to pay the prescribed customer deposit on application for the provision of municipal services at the new address. - (7) The following customers will be exempted from paying any deposit: - 7.1 Customers staying in informal settlements - 7.2 Customers who did not pay deposit previously in terms of disestablished municipality policies - 7.3 Approved indigent customers - 7.4 Government Departments - 7.5 Council's Departments - 7.6 Where prepaid metering system is installed - (8) The minimum deposit is determined annually by Council and is contained in the tariff book produced annually. - (9) The customer deposit paid on application for the provision of municipal services must be reviewed annually and may be increased or decreased upon written notice to customers.
+The calculations of the deposit amount are contained in the service charges procedure manual which is reviewed by Finance Directorate annually. - (10) The developers will be compelled to pay the business deposit until the development is completed and occupational certificates issued.
 The residential deposit will then be payable by the registered owner of the property.
-The developer will then be refunded if no outstanding amounts are owed to council. - (10) Where the property has already being registered under the owner and no structure, the developer will be compelled to open a tenant account with the business deposit charge on it until the construction is completed - (11) On termination of the supply of services the amount of the deposit less any payment due to the Municipality will be refunded to an account holder, provided that payments due are less than the deposit paid, and that the account holder has provided a forwarding address. - (12) The refund of the said deposit shall be processed once the water meter(s) has been transferred to the new owner. - (13) If the Chief Financial Officer intends increasing the minimum deposit payable by the owner, then he or she shall, in the aforesaid notice, state full reasons for the increase, and allow the owner an opportunity to make written representations in this regard. - (14) An aggrieved owner may, within a period of twenty one (21) days of having been notified of an increase in the minimum deposit payable, lodge an appeal against the decision of the Chief Financial Officer with the Municipal Manager. - (15) The Municipal Manager shall, in his or her capacity as the appeal authority, consider the appeal, and confirm, vary or revoke the decision of the Chief Financial Officer, within a reasonable period.
+The developer will then be refunded if no outstanding amounts are owed to the council. - (11) Where the property has already been registered under the owner and no structure, the developer will be compelled to open a tenant account with the business deposit charge on it until the construction is completed. - (12) On termination of the supply of services the amount of the deposit less any payment due to the Municipality will be refunded to an account holder, provided that payments due are less than the deposit paid, and that the account holder has provided a forwarding address as well as applied for the refund in terms of clause 15.

+- (13) The refund of the said deposit shall be processed once the water meter(s) has been transferred to the new owner. - (14) If the Chief Financial Officer intends increasing the minimum deposit payable by the owner, then he or she shall, in the aforesaid notice, state full reasons for the increase, and allow the owner an opportunity to make written representations in this regard. - (15) An aggrieved owner may, within a period of twenty one (21) days of having been notified of an increase in the minimum deposit payable, lodge an appeal against the decision of the Chief Financial Officer with the Municipal Manager. - (16) The Municipal Manager shall, in his or her capacity as the appeal authority, consider, and confirm, vary or revoke the decision of the Chief Financial Officer, within a reasonable period.